mna/0value/posts/A PEG parser generator for Go.md

 # A PEG parser generator for Go

 [Parsing expression grammars (PEGs)][peg] are an interesting alternative to the traditional [context-free grammars (CFGs)][cfg] often seen in the field of programming languages - usually in some variety of [Backus-Naur form][BNF].
 Attributed to [Bryan Ford and his 2004 paper][ford], this is a relatively new theory.
 PEGs are unambiguous and offer unlimited lookahead, which also means potentially exponential time performance in pathological cases - something that can be mitigated in practice with memoization of results, guaranteeing linear time.
-No lexer is required, the grammar is "self-sufficient", which is another interesting aspect.
+No lexer is required, the grammar is "self-sufficient", which is another distinguishing characteristic.

 Intrigued and attracted by all that, I spent the last few weeks working on a PEG-based parser generator for Go (think compiler-compiler, *a-la* yacc/bison).
 This [gave birth to `pigeon`][pigeon], a Go command-line tool that parses a PEG file and generates Go code that can parse input based on the source grammar.